fzafar-zaloni/aws-cdk-zaloni-arena/README.md

-# AWS CDK Infrastructure as Code for Zaloni Arena
+# AWS CDK Infrastructure as Code for Zaloni Arena POC/MVP Prerequisites

-This project is meant to automate the deployment of all the resources required to deploy Zaloni Arena on AWS using AWS CDK in Typescript.
+This project is meant to automate the deployment of all the prerequsite resources required to deploy Zaloni Arena on AWS using AWS CDK in Typescript.

 ![Architecture](./doc/aws-cdk-zaloni-arena-architecture.jpg)